datatrigger/datatrigger/content/post/llm_assistant.md

 Here the user prompt `What language would you advise for Advent of Code?` is part of the conversation `0jO7d3JznKvi179sbbtt`.
 This conversation ID is sent back to the frontend along with the LLM answer.
 If the user continues the conversation, the new prompt will be sent to the backend along with the conversation ID.
 This way, the backend is able to fetch all the previous messages of the current conversation.

+While the frontend could handle this by keeping the conversation history in memory, I chose to store it in the database for future-proofing.
+The current implementation uses a placeholder user ID, but I plan to add GitHub/Google authentication.
+Once authenticated, users will want to access their conversation history across different devices and browser sessions.
+By storing conversations in Firestore from the start, this feature becomes straightforward to implement.

 ## Cost management

 I am billed between $15 and $30 a month depending on my usage.
 Let's break it down.